Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-processing-app/Netcdf_Editor_App_deploy_locally.md

   ```
   git fetch
   ```
-  If you have done any modification in the repository, you can undo it by using:
+  If you have done any modification in the repository, you can undo it by using (restore the state of the local repository to match the state of the remote branch):
   ```
   git reset --hard @{u}
   ```